 So today I’m going to give you the information you need to successfully grow green beans right outside your backdoor.

-There are four basic types of green beans.
-Within each type there are different varieties to choose from.
+There are 4 basic types of green beans.
+Within each type, there are different varieties to choose from.

 1. Bush Beans

 The first type of green bean is a bush bean.
-Bush beans are shorter beans that only grow to be about two feet in height.
+Bush beans are shorter beans that only grow to be about 2-feet in height.